ritaeperjesi/ARainbow/diary.md

 ## 30.09.
 I implemented all the markers and I tried to find the right directions for the rainbows, and the right size and distance.
 I gave a try everywhere, and there were things that worked surprisingly well, there were things that didn't work.
+I started to use a cube as a reference on the marker to see if the marker is being tracked or not.

 #### Markers that work well:
 - the statue
 - the street sign